Fit By Sci(ence)

 No. Most fitness programs are workout programs.
 This isn't.
 The SHAPE Protocol works on the 97% of your life that isn't the gym: sleep, hydration, daily movement, protein, and structured exercise, in that order.
 The gym comes last because it only works when the other four are in place.
 If you're looking for a new workout to try, this isn't it.
 If you're done with new workouts that don't stick, this is.

-Former athletes and competitive guys, 35 to 55, who let their health slide under the weight of career and family.
-Guys who know how to work hard, who aren't looking for someone to hold their hand, but who need the right framework because the generic stuff stopped working years ago.
-Dads who want to show up better for their families and who understand that being physically right makes everything else better.
+Adults roughly 30 to 58 who used to be in shape and let their health slide under the weight of career and family.
+People who know how to work hard, who aren't looking for someone to hold their hand, but who need the right framework because the generic stuff stopped working years ago.
+Anyone who wants to show up better for the people counting on them and who understands that being physically right makes everything else better.

 Anyone looking for a shortcut.
 Anyone who wants to be told what they want to hear.
 Anyone who's not willing to do the unsexy stuff: sleep more, drink more water, move more during the day.
 The protocol is simple.
 Executing it consistently is the hard part.
 If you need motivation to get started, this isn't it.
 If you're already motivated and just need the right system, this is.